hexagonix/Doc/Hexagonix/Hexagonix.en.md

 - [x] Easily extensible;
 - [x] Fully licensed under `BSD-3-Clause`.

-Hexagonix (framework and utilities) was heavily inspired by the elegance and simplicity of Version 7 UNIX, although it does not aim for any compatibility or share any code with it.
+[^1]: The architecture of Hexagonix (structure and utilities) was heavily inspired by the elegance and simplicity of Version 7 UNIX, although it does not aim for any compatibility or share any code  with it.

 </div>